gamejolt/gamejolt/COMMANDS.md

 - `yarn build:devd` - Same as `yarn build:dev` only targetting the development environment.

+- `yarn gameserver:build:devd` - Same as `yarn build:devd` only builds and
+  serves the gameserver.
+This only works against the development environment.

 - `yarn tsscript` - Utility script to execute other scripts that are written in typescript.
 You shouldn't need to use this directly.